witherscp/ied-localize/README.md

 optional arguments:
-  -h, --help            show this help message and exit --only_gm             use gray matter localization only --only_wm             use white matter localization only --variable_gm         allow for variable GM velocity within a sequence; defaults to fixed
+  -h, --help            show this help message and exit --cluster             cluster to localize; defaults to 0 which means all clusters will be localized --only_gm             use gray matter localization only --only_wm             use white matter localization only --variable_gm         allow for variable GM velocity within a sequence; defaults to fixed